kphutiyagae/HealthDart_case/README.md

 - This app is a container app which has react-navigation, react-native-vector icons and asset files
 - In the assets/svg folder exists the asset files needed for the project
+- In the assets/data folder exists the data file needed for the project
 - The icons for the bottom navigation bar can be sourced from vector-icons library

 ## To do